Two-view Graph Neural Networks for Knowledge Graph Completion: Our model WGE

-QGNN performs better than GCNs on some downstream tasks such as graph classification and node classification.
-Thus, our WGE proposes a new QGNN-based encoder architecture of leveraging two different QGNNs on $\mathcal{G}_{ef}$ and $\mathcal{G}_{rf}$ respectively.
-This new encoder aims to capture entity-focused graph structure and relation-focused graph structure to better update vector representations for entities and relations as follows:
+Our WGE thus proposes a new encoder architecture to learn entity and relation vector representations based on two different QGNNs, as illustrated in Figure \ref{fig:graph_complex}.
+This new encoder aims to capture both entity- and relation-focused graph structures to better update vector representations for entities and relations as follows: